LorenzDuremdes/Second-Brain/aerodynamics (road cycling).md

 6. [[Monarch (VeloVetta)]] | **cheaper alternative:** Non UCI Aero Overshoes (Rule 28)

 # biomechanics
+1. Daniel Bigham himself puts his performance down to 50% [[physiology]] and 50% equipment (137).^[[Can there be two speeds in a clean peloton?
+Performance strategies in modern road cycling – The Sport Journal](https://thesportjournal.org/article/can-there-be-two-speeds-in-a-clean-peloton-performance-strategies-in-modern-road-cycling/)]
+	1. his coefficient of aerodynamic drag (CdA) was ~0.15, which is considerably below what is commonly seen in cyclists, including professionals (41).
 ## praying mantis
 1. it allows ur shoulders to drop and head to tuck down and in